tytydraco/yessleep/out/My_sister_can_communicate_through_flesh_I_need_to_speak_with_her_one_last_time_no_matter_the_cost.md

 The blackness is nearly impenetrable, but I look closer, because I desperately want her to be there, because I need to tell Silvia that I love her, and that I’m sorry.
 I knew something was wrong the night she died, but I didn’t act.
 I could hear it in her voice when we spoke on the phone, but I chose to ignore it, because the way she talked about mom made me so goddamned angry.

+I could have saved her like she saved me.

+But I didn't.

 My eyes widen.
 I think I see something downstream; I convince myself something’s there.
 A nebulous shape looming within the palisade of mangroves.
 My body’s drifting forward, over the lip of the boat.

 I murmur my sister’s name.